 Hardware & Media Disposal

-- Scribble office equipment and AWS data centers policies and procedures implement the proper erasure and disposal of data on laptops, hard disks and other hardware & media, including techniques such as overwriting, degaussing and 2-pass wipes.
+- Rock Content office equipment and AWS data centers policies and procedures implement the proper erasure and disposal of data on laptops, hard disks and other hardware & media, including techniques such as overwriting, degaussing and 2-pass wipes.

 - Encrypted keys are managed via AWS Key Management Service (KMS), with separate keys for development and production environments.
 As this is a managed AWS service, no human users have access to any of the keys.